2 dead, 4 wounded in Paris shooting; suspect arrested - NewsBreak

 2 dead, 4 wounded in Paris shooting; suspect arrested

-PARIS — (AP) — A shooting targeting a Kurdish cultural center in Paris on Friday left two people dead and four others wounded, authorities said.
-A 69-year-old suspect was wounded and arrested.
+PARIS — (AP) — A shooting in central Paris left two people dead and four others wounded on Friday, prosecutors said.
+A 69-year-old suspect was arrested.

 The reason for the shooting wasn't immediately clear.
 The Paris prosecutor’s office opened a murder investigation and was working to confirm the identity of the suspect.